CSIRO-enviro-informatics/magda-config-kn/README.md

 If you want to turn on / off a component, just edit the `tags` section in [deploy/minikube.yaml](deploy/minikube.yaml) and re-deploy using the `helm upgrade` command above again.

 3. Access Knowledge Network instance

-- Access Knowledge Network instance:

 By default, the gateway service is exposed via `NodePort` for local deployed instance.
 You can access via: